originalsk01/cgv-bootlegND/README.md

-To set up environment run the following commands in the project folder:
+To set up environment run the following commands in the project folder

 npm init -y
 npm install --global rollup